Cross-Camera Distracted Driver Classification through Feature Disentanglement and Contrastive Learning: Experiments

 \subsubsection{Comparison with other methods}

-In this section, we compare the results achieved by our DBMNet with those of four recent methods, namely \ADD{DGCCL \cite{yang2025domain}}, Duan \etal~\cite{duan2023enhancing}, GhostNet \cite{wang2023100}, Hu \etal~\cite{Hu_Driver2023}, and OLCMNet \cite{Li_Driver2022}. \ADD{DGCCL is based on a ViT-B/16 architecture and is optimized using a composite loss function that combines center loss and ArcFace loss to enhance domain generalization.} It is worth noting that Duan \etal~trained a GhostNet-v1.0 by exploiting their proposed S-Softmax classifier for improving model robustness.
+In this section, we compare the results achieved by our DBMNet with those of seven recent methods, namely DGCCL \cite{yang2025domain}, Duan \etal~\cite{duan2023enhancing}, GhostNet \cite{wang2023100}, Hu \etal~\cite{Hu_Driver2023}, MambaVision~\cite{hatamizadeh2025mambavision}, MobileViT~\cite{mehtamobilevit}, OLCMNet \cite{Li_Driver2022}, Si-CA MobileNet \cite{lv2025si}, and SwinT~\cite{liu2021swin}.
+DGCCL is based on a ViT-B/16 architecture and is optimized using a composite loss function that combines center loss and ArcFace loss to enhance domain generalization.
+It is worth noting that Duan \etal~trained a GhostNet-v1.0 by exploiting their proposed S-Softmax classifier for improving model robustness.
 GhostNet is the same architecture used in our method as the backbone, and unlike our method, it is trained exclusively through cross-entropy loss optimization for driver action classification.
 Hu \etal~\cite{Hu_Driver2023} trained a ResNet-18 using a compound loss, which includes the proposed Clustering Supervised Contrastive Loss (C-SCL) for improving action representations, along with the cross-entropy loss used for the classification head.
-Finally, OLCMNet is a lightweight network with an OLCM block to improve model effectiveness.
+MambaVision is a hybrid Mamba-Transformer backbone optimized for efficient visual feature modeling with self-attention for global context, and we adopt its Tiny version for our experiments.
+MobileViT combines the efficiency of lightweight convolutional neural networks with the representational power of Transformers by embedding ViT blocks into a mobile-friendly CNN backbone, enabling strong global context modeling with low computational cost.
+OLCMNet is a lightweight network with an OLCM block to improve model effectiveness.
+Finally, Si-CA MobileNet is a lightweight CNN for distracted driver detection that integrates a parameter-free attention mechanism into Si-Blocks and Coordinate Attention into CA-Blocks to enhance feature extraction while maintaining efficiency.
+SwinT, the tiny variant of the Swin Transformer, employs shifted window-based self-attention to capture hierarchical visual representations with reduced complexity, achieving an effective balance between performance and computational efficiency.